Delivery driver inspired by ‘Hardest Geezer’ quits job to run length of UK

 A delivery driver inspired by “Hardest Geezer” Russ Cook has quit his job to run the length of the UK in a month.

-After leaving his job, Jack Ward, 24, packed a bag filled with essentials, including camping gear, to begin his roughly 874-mile endeavour on February 26 at John O’Groats in Caithness, Scotland.
+After leaving his job, Jack Ward packed a bag filled with essentials, including camping gear, to begin his roughly 874-mile endeavour on February 26 at John O’Groats in Caithness, Scotland.

-Mr Ward, 24, who lives in Atherstone, Warwickshire, has so far made tracks in places in the Scottish Highlands including Culbokie, Inverness and Dalwhinnie and said handing in his resignation was an easy decision as the challenge has a “personal” element.
+The 24-year-old, who lives in Atherstone, Warwickshire, has so far made tracks in places in the Scottish Highlands including Culbokie, Inverness and Dalwhinnie and said handing in his resignation was an easy decision because the challenge has a “personal” element.

 His friend’s four-year-old daughter Poppy has a neurological condition called Rett syndrome, which has left her with a loss of mobility in her hands and slow development.